311labs/swam/README.md

-# SWAM.js - Simple Web App for Mobile
+# SWAM - Simple Web App for Mobile

 Simple Web App for Mobile, is an extremely light weight mobile web app framework built on jquery, bootstrap, and mustache, with influence from backbone.

-It has no routing and is a very basic Model View Controller based framework.
+It has very basic routing and is a very basic Model View Controller based framework.

 ## WHY